fredrike/avrdude-rpi/README.md

     ln -s /usr/bin/avrdude-autoreset /usr/bin/avrdude

 Modify the autoreset script to use the pin that you wired up to the reset pin.
-See the line in autoreset where we do "pin = 11" and change the 11 to your gpio pin number.
+See the line in autoreset where we do "pin = 18" and change the 18 to your gpio number.

 Now when you run avrdude from anywhere (including via arduino's normal UI) it will flag dtr when it is about to upload hex data.